svrooij/Xiaomi-Scooter-Motion-Control/README.md

 * No overspeed alarm (theoretically possible at steep slopes)

 ## Done!
+Change the LIMIT parameter to adapt the step sensitivity to your wishes.
+A lower LIMIT will result in faster step detection but also more false-positive step detections.

 ## Support
 We have a Telegram group for legal electric scooter enthusiasts, join us on: